ravisantoshgudimetla/incubator-openwhisk-deploy-kube/resources/minikube/README.md

 wsk -i activation poll
 ```

-You can delete the entire OpenWhisk platform by deleting its
+You can delete all of the OpenWhisk resources by deleting its
 namespace:

 ```